derong97/ReadME/automation/README.md

 1. `cd automation`
 2. Start the deployment in root mode: `sudo ./main.sh`
-   - Key in the information, when prompted
+   - Key in the information, when prompted.
+   - The important key-value pairs will be stored in `logs.log`.

+# Tear Down Instructions

+1. `cd automation`
+2. Start the teardown in root mode: `sudo ./teardown.sh`